-Intermediaries and taxpayes can register in the Covernment Gateway portal "Ariadni" and upon validation, information on RCBA can be submitted.
+Intermediaries and taxpayers can register in the Government Gateway portal, currently available at www.gov.cy, and upon validation. information on RCBA can be submitted.

 Penalties

 Penalties on non-compliance vary depending on the type of infringement, with a maximum of €20.000 per arrangement.